 - Instagram, influencer marking and trust – a critical investigation.

 - Partnering with YouTube content creators and influences – an effective marketing strategy for fitness brands?

 The power of the media in changing consumer attitudes has a significant impact on how firms are expected to behave, as well as how they should integrate ethics into their marketing campaigns.
 As a consequence, marketing ethics is concerned with a range of issues from ethical business practices, to Corporate Social Responsibility (CSR) programmes and cause-related marketing.
 Below are suggestions for dissertation topics in the area of marketing ethics and CSR:

-• Why do some controversial marketing communications work whilst other fail?
+- Why do some controversial marketing communications work whilst others fail?
 The case of PETA – People for the Ethical Treatment of Animals.

-• The role of trust on building company reputation and brand equity through CSR initiatives.
+- The role of trust in building company reputation and brand equity through CSR initiatives.